BaT Tunnel: 2013 plan

 The stations were proposed to have 175 metre platforms to cater for future seven carriage trains, with the peak hour headway of 2.5 minutes between trains giving a notional capacity of 24 trains per hour in each direction.
 This was proposed to facilitate an increase in Gold Coast line services by 80% when it opened, and was also stated as catering for the 'Hillcrest (New Beaudesert) line by 2031'.
 That proposed line involves converting the existing standard gauge line from the Acacia Ridge freight terminal (just south of Salisbury station) to dual gauge.
 Hillcrest is a suburb west of Browns Plains and north of Greenbank.
 The standard gauge line passes west of Beaudesert on its way to the New South Wales border, and re-establishment of Bromelton station may be what is intended by the term 'New Beaudesert line'.

 No surface property resumptions were required under this revised plan.
 Dutton Park station was proposed to be closed, as it would need to be demolished as part of the project and the government stated that its patronage level of ~150 passengers per peak hour didn't justify the $150m cost to rebuild the station.
-Following public objections, particularly to the proposed walkways from Park Road station, 800 metres away (proposed to provide replacement access to the Princess Alexandra Hospital, the major facility adjacent to Dutton Park station), the government reversed its decision.
+Following public objections, particularly to the proposed walkways from Boggo Road station, 800 metres away (proposed to provide replacement access to the Princess Alexandra Hospital, the major facility adjacent to Dutton Park station), the government reversed its decision.

 The George street station was proposed to be built 48 metres below 63 George Street building on the corner of George and Mary Streets.
 The George Street building, which houses many state government departments, was to be demolished.
 The Woolloongabba station was to be 38 metres below surface level, with the Roma Street station to be 31 metres below surface level.
 The ruling grade in the tunnel was proposed at 3.25% (~1 in 31).